Vitols999/QMS-WIKI/AdvRoutes.md

 * _Method 3:_ Routing with vector map data (vector routing):

-    Select this method by clicking on the toolbar icon `V` or by pressing `CTRL-V` (easier!) after having defined the first routing point.
+    Select this method by clicking on the toolbar icon `V` or by pressing `V` (easier!) after having defined the first routing point.

     This method can be used only with a vector map.
 A routing database as described in method 2 is not required.
     As soon as 2 consecutive waypoints can be connected by a